-Pop ups or welcome mats can be a little irritating but these tactics are quite effective as far as conversion rate is concerned.
+Pop ups or welcome mats can be a little irritating, but these tactics are quite effective as far as conversion rate is concerned.

 Fedora managrease signups 70% by using welcome mat.

-Pop-ups or Welcome Mats work because they make it difficult to ignore the offer.
+Pop-ups or welcome mats work because they make it difficult to ignore the offer.
 Here’s an example of welcome mat:

 Step # 4: Build Customer’s Trust

 According to Sales Force, it will take 6 to 8 contacts to generate a sales lead.
-Getting the email doesn’t mean you can start sending one promotional email after another.
+Getting an email doesn’t mean you can start sending one promotional email after another.
 You must build trust and relationship before expecting them to buy.
 The best way to build trust is becoming a source of high-quality helpful information.

 We conducted a survey to know what kind of content subscribers want.
 Special offers with a discount came on top (53%) while useful content was not far behind (30%).
-You can go through the complete results at SendPulse.
+You can go through the complete results with SendPulse.
 Even if they are not ready to buy, high quality information will keep them engaged.

 Blog Post Announcement:

 Did you just publish a new post on your blog?
 Why not send a short email that makes them want to read it?
-It needs to be high quality article and not some 500-words run of the mill article.
+It needs to be high quality article and not some 500-word run of the mill article.